Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 • two thirty-millimeter anti-aircraft weapons.

-The maximum speed of the vessel is 42 knots.
+The highest speed of the vessel is 42 knots.
 220 ships were involved in the battles of World War II.
-German boats on the battlefield behaved bravely, but not recklessly.
-In the last few weeks of the war, the ships were involved in the evacuation of refugees to their homeland.
+The German boats at the battle site behaved bravely, but not recklessly.
+In the last few weeks of the war, the ships were used to evacuate refugees to their homeland.

 Germans with a keel

-In 1920, despite the economic crisis, a check was made in Germany on the work of keel and row ships.
-As a result of this work, the only conclusion was made - to build exclusively keel boats.
-At the meeting of Soviet and German boats, the latter won.
-During the fighting in the Black Sea in 1942-1944, not a single German boat with a keel was drowned.
+In 1920, despite the economic crisis, an inspection of the operation of keelboats and keelboats was carried out in Germany.
+As a result of this work, the only conclusion was made - to build exclusively keelboats.
+When Soviet and German boats met, the latter won.
+During the fighting in the Black Sea in 1942-1944, not a single German boat with a keel was sunk.

 Interesting and little-known historical facts

-Not everyone knows that the Soviet torpedo boats that were used during the Second World War were huge floats from seaplanes.
+Not everyone knows that the Soviet torpedo boats that were used during World War II were huge floats from seaplanes.

-In June 1929, aircraft designer A. Tupolev began the construction of a planing vessel of the ANT-5 brand, equipped with two torpedoes.
-The ongoing tests showed that the ships have such a speed that the ships of other countries could not develop.
+In June 1929, aircraft designer Tupolev A. began construction of a planing vessel of the ANT-5 brand, equipped with two torpedoes.
+The tests carried out showed that the ships have a speed that ships of other countries could not develop.
 The military authorities were pleased with this fact.

-In 1915, the British designed a small boat with great speed.
-Sometimes it was called a "floating torpedo tube".
+In 1915, the British designed a small boat with enormous speed.
+Sometimes it was called a “floating torpedo tube.”

-Soviet military leaders could not afford to use Western experience in designing ships with torpedo launchers, believing that our boats were better.
+Soviet military leaders could not afford to use Western experience in designing ships with torpedo carriers, believing that our boats were better.

-The ships built by Tupolev had an aviation origin.
-This is reminiscent of the special configuration of the hull and the ship's plating, made of duralumin material.
+The ships built by Tupolev were of aviation origin.
+This is reminiscent of the special configuration of the hull and the skin of the vessel, made of duralumin material.

 Conclusion